workflow86oss/mcp-server/README.md

    ```bash
    node -v
    ```

+Note: The server will start even if `W86_API_KEY` is not set so MCP clients can discover available tools.
+However, calling any Workflow86 tool requires an API key (or custom `W86_HEADERS`).
+Without it, tool calls will fail with an authorization error.
 ### Test Integration
 #### Cursor
 Goto `Cursor` -> `Settings` -> `Cursor Settings` -> `Tools & Integrations`